reichlab/docs.zoltardata/docs/FileFormats.md

     - `named`: A named distribution with four fields: `family` and `param1` through `param3`. `family` names must be one of : `norm`, `lnorm`, `gamma`, `beta`, `bern`, `binom`, `pois`, `nbinom`, and `nbinom2`.
     - `point`: A numeric point prediction with a single `value` key.
     - `sample`: Numeric samples represented as a table with one column that is found in the `sample` key.

+## Quantile forecast format (CSV)
+Zoltar libraries support importing quantile data via the CSV format documented at [covid19-death-forecasts](https://github.com/reichlab/covid19-death-forecasts/blob/master/README.md#data-model).
+While this format is not supported by Zoltar itself (i.e., you cannot upload one directly - you must always upload JSON files in the [above format](#project-creation-configuration-json)), the libraries allow you to translate between the two.

+The format allows these columns in any order.
+Additional columns (such as the common `location_name`) are allowed but ignored.

+- `target`: a unique id for the target
+- `location`: a unique id for the location (we have standardized to FIPS codes)
+- `type`: one of either `point` or `quantile`
+- `quantile`: a value between 0 and 1 (inclusive), representing the quantile displayed in this row. if `type=="point"` then `NULL`.
+- `value`: a numeric value representing the value of the cumulative distribution function evaluated at the specified `quantile`

+Please see [Validation.md](Validation.md) for details about quantile and value data.